 - FEBRUARY 28, 2023: Beginning of petitioning process for City Council primary election

 - JANUARY 6, 2024: Districting Commission term ends

 Activists fought to pass the citizen-led redistricting commission model in 2019, the first of its kind in New York.
 The new Syracuse redistricting process puts the power in the hands of a group of 15 citizens, who were selected partly at random from over 100 applicants.
 Throughout this process, we hope that the commission will set an example for the rest of the state by showing that inclusive, thoughtful, and transparent redistricting is possible.

-Westchester County just held its first pre-mapping public input meeting on April 27th.
+Westchester County held its first pre-mapping public input meeting on April 27th.
+From September 13th through September 20th, the Westchester County Board of Legislators held four public input meetings on the proposed changes.
 Now that the process has started in the county, things will move quickly – make sure you get the most up to date information by letting us know you’re interested in local redistricting.

 The Albany County Redistricting Commission (ACRC) was formed and began meeting regularly in October 2021.
 They were able to hold an initial public hearing in March and have been holding weekly meetings ever since with opportunities for public input.
 On June 15th, the Albany County Redistricting Commission posted the final draft of the district maps.
 The final public hearing was held on June 30th.

 On August 10th, the new maps were approved by the County Legislature.
 An interactive version of the new maps can be found here.